AdalbertoLacruz/less_dart/README.md

 ## Known issues

+- The transformer has been rebuild recently.
+If the new behaviour is not right, you coul use the previous version:

+      transformers:
+      - less_dart/deprecated/transformer:
+          entry_point: ...

 - Pass the standard tests in windows (no tested in linux).
 - cleanCSS (as plugin) not implemented yet.
 - Error color output.
 Implemented, but not tested in linux.
 In windows cmd don't support the color commands.